ATTRACT, ENGAGE and RETAIN MILLENNIALS

 20+ years in tech working with Millennials and Xers

 MBA, Motivational Management

 Chris Sidner has been called a “Millennial Whisperer,” and for good reason.
 Although she is a Baby Boomer, she “gets” Millennials.

 Having experienced vastly different business environments, Chris has survived and also enjoyed many versions of company culture in her career.
-Her early years in the traditional corporate world, coupled with 20+ years in tech start-ups, has produced a hybrid mindset that is ideal to work with companies struggling to motivate and engage Millennials.
+Her early years in the traditional corporate world, coupled with 20+ years in tech / start-up type companies, Chris has produced a hybrid mindset that is ideal to work with companies struggling to motivate and engage Millennials.